cjacker/opensource-toolchain-w80x-air101-air103/README.md

 # Debugging

-To debugging XT-E804 based MCU, you have to use CK-Link adapter and T-Head debug server (close source software).
+To debugging XT-E804 based MCU, you have to use a CK-Link debugger and T-Head debug server (close source software).

+**If you have any stm32f103 devboard (such as bluepill), there is not neccesary to buy a CK-Link debugger, please refer to below sections to make a CK-Link Lite debugger yourself.**

-# C-Sky debug server
+## C-Sky debug server

 The T-Head debug server can be downlowed from https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1673423345494/T-Head-DebugServer-linux-x86_64-V5.16.7-20230109.sh.tar.gz

 After download finished: